Kara Abeyta, DVM, CHPV

 My background prior includes a Bachelor of Science and Doctorate in Veterinary Medicine from Michigan State University followed by over 16 years of experience as an associate and relief small animal veterinarian.

-In addition to being a hospice veterinarian, I'm also a wife, mother, and forever student of life.
-In my time away from work, you may find me bike riding the West Orange Trail with my daughter, snuggling with our cats Figaro and Ritz while Porter our dog tries to get all the attention, cooking dinner with my husband, and spending time with God through prayer.
+In addition to being a hospice veterinarian, I'm also a mother and forever student of life.
+In my time away from work, you may find me bike riding the West Orange Trail with my daughter, snuggling with our cats Figaro and Ritz while Porter our dog tries to get all the attention, and spending time with God through prayer.

 But ask the animals, and they will teach you,